Top 3 Takaful Travel Plans for 2019

 Why pay for these travel nuisances out of your own pocket, when a Takaful travel plan can cover you for a small contribution; Takaful travel plans (and conventional insurance) are highly affordable.
 For instance, a 10-day, single-trip plan for travel to Thailand costs anywhere from RM19 to RM90, which is a reasonable sum, when compared to the coverage amount.
 See how you can combine weekends and public holidays for a long vacation with this infographic.

 Generally, the higher the contribution (or premium), the higher the coverage amount and number of benefits offered.
 Though, that’s not always the case.
-Thus, you’ll want to use a comparison tool like the one on GoBear to help you research the benefits on offer and compare prices.
+Thus, you’ll want to use a comparison tool to help you research the benefits on offer and compare prices.

 Now if you get hurt and require medical care while overseas, know that Takaful travel plans typically come with medical coverage and personal accident benefits as well as emergency assistance.

-How is Takaful travel plans different from conventional travel insurance plans?
+How are Takaful travel plans different from conventional travel insurance plans?

 When you buy conventional travel insurance, you are basically in contract with the insurance provider alone.
-However, participation in a Takaful travel plan is based on the concept of mutual help between the contributors (policyholders/participants) of a Takaful fund.
+However, participation in a Takaful travel plan is based on the concept of mutual help between the contributors (policyholders or participants) of a Takaful fund.

 What extras come with a Takaful travel plan?